HISTORY & DESCRIPTION:

 Bronze screws to hardwood floors.
 Copper nails through laminated oak floors.
 Steel bolts through iron strap floors.

 Centreline fastenings of bronze and mild steel.

-Cotton with red lead putty below waterline and white lead putty above waterline.
+Cotton with red lead putty below the waterline and white lead putty above the waterline.

 Steamed oak timbers.
 Timbers have been doubled amidships in way of the bilge stringers, in the forepeak, and in the tuck aft.
 Some timbers had been affected by steel bolts through iron straps (see Floors below), and had new sections scarfed in (2007).